ScalefreeCOM/datavault4dbt/README.md

 * Exasol
 * Snowflake

 We are working continuously at high pressure to adapt the package for large variety of different platforms.
-In the future, the package will hopefully be available for SQL Server, Oracle and many more.
+In the future, the package will hopefully be available for many more databases.
+The development of adapters of datavault4dbt for the following databases are currently in progress:
+* SQL Server
+* Synapse Analytics
+* PostgreSQL

 ---